LohithaVedullapalli/Automatic-Power-Factor-Correction-Using-Arduino/README.md

 2. The **Arduino UNO** processes this signal and determines whether the power factor is low.
 3. Based on predefined thresholds, the Arduino **switches relay-controlled capacitor banks ON or OFF**.
 4. Adding capacitors compensates reactive power and improves the power factor.
-5. The **LCD displays the current power factor status and active capacitor stages**.
+5. The **The LCD displays voltage, current, power factor, power quantities, and the status of the capacitor banks.**.
 6. The entire behavior is verified through **Proteus simulation**.
 ---